 Candy Trails and How They Work

 There are quite a few candy trails.
-There is no limit to a number of times you can go through a candy trail.
+There is no limit to the number of times you can go through a candy trail.
 We really like the trail in the Mickey’s Philarmagic as there are two candy locations in one building.
+They have also added a trail through Monster’s Inc Laugh Floor that is a great indoor place to hide out if your kids have sensory issues.

 ** Tip – Make sure your bag is open and ready.
 Some of these need you moving thru pretty quickly depending on the crowd at your party.